Message-Aware Graph Attention Networks for Large-Scale Multi-Robot Path Planning: Introduction

 \section{Introduction}

-Remarkable progress has been achieved for Multi-Robot Path Planing~\cite{vandenberg_Reciprocal_2008, barer2014suboptimal,sartoretti_PRIMAL_2019, Qingbiao2019}---a problem that considers the generation of collision-free paths leading robots from their start positions to designated goal positions.
+\IEEEPARstart{R}{emarkable} progress has been achieved for Multi-Robot Path Planing~\cite{vandenberg_Reciprocal_2008, barer2014suboptimal,sartoretti_PRIMAL_2019, Qingbiao2019}---a problem that considers the generation of collision-free paths leading robots from their start positions to designated goal positions.
 In recent years, solutions to this problem have become increasingly important for item retrieval in warehouses~\cite{enright:2011} and mobility-on-demand services~\cite{prorok2017privacy}.

 However, computing a solution that can balance between optimality and real-world efficiency remains a challenge.
 Current approaches can be mainly classified into \textit{centralized} and \textit{decentralized}.
 Centralized methods require central units to gather information from all robots and organize the optimal path for each of them, consuming large computational resources.
 As the system scales, decentralized approaches become increasingly popular, where each robot estimates or communicates others' future trajectories via broadcasting or distance-based communication.
-Unfortunately, if the communication happens co-currently and equivalently among many neighboring robots, it is likely to cause redundant communication, burden the computational capacity and adversely affect overall team performance.
+Unfortunately, if the communication happens \qingbiao{concurrently} and equivalently among many neighboring robots, it is likely to cause redundant communication, burden the computational capacity and adversely affect overall team performance.
 Besides, robust and continuous communication cannot yet be guaranteed due to limited bandwidth, large data volumes, and interference from the surroundings.
-Additionally, under fully decentralized framework without any priority of planning, it is very hard to ensure the convergence of the negotiation process~\cite{van2005prioritized}.
+Additionally, under a fully decentralized framework without any priority of planning, it is very hard to ensure the convergence of the negotiation process~\cite{van2005prioritized}.
 These limitations ultimately affect the optimality of solutions found and the overall resilience of the team to disruptions.
 Hence, new trends of research focus on \textit{\textbf{communication-aware path planning approaches}} by explicitly considering communication efficiency during path generation and path optimization~\cite{fowler2018}, addressing to whom the information is communicated, and at what time~\cite{best2018}.

+\qingbiao{\textbf{Contributions.}} \qingbiao{In this work, we propose to use a Message Aware Graph Attention neTwork (MAGAT) to extend our previous decentralized framework~\cite{Qingbiao2019}.
+Our contributions are summarized as follows:}